-In tandem with the UWEB21 Biomaterials Short Course, NESAC/BIO holds their annual Surface Characterization of Biomaterials Workshop.
-Through lectures and demonstrations on NESAC/BIO instruments, attendees learn the capabilities of surface analysis methods and how to intelligently review data received from surface analysis laboratories.
+In tandem with the UWEB21 Biomaterials Short Course, NESAC/BIO held their annual Surface Characterization of Biomaterials Workshop.
+Through lectures and demonstrations on NESAC/BIO instruments, attendees learned the capabilities of surface analysis methods and how to intelligently review data received from surface analysis laboratories.

 Professor Buddy D. Ratner, Ph.D.

 ratner at uweb dot engr dot washington dot edu